chenhaoxing/ETL4Video/README.md

 - [] Release code.

 ## :space_invader: Citing MSTA
-If you use GenVideo or MSTA in your research or use the codebase here, please use the following BibTeX entry.
+If you use MSTA in your research or use the codebase here, please use the following BibTeX entry.

 ```BibTeX
 @inproceedings{CVPR25_ETL4VLM,